shawnbrown/datatest/docs/intro/pipeline-validation.rst

     set as a whole, some validations could fail even when the data is good and some validations could pass even when the data is bad.

-    For example, the code above includes a call to :func:`validate.unique` but this validation is only checking the small sample---duplicates in the remaining data set could pass unnoticed.
+    In some of the examples above, there are calls to :func:`validate.unique` but this validation only checks data included in the sample---duplicates in the remaining data set could pass unnoticed.
 This may be acceptable for some situations but not for others.